getherbert/docs/panels.md

 		'slug'   => 'myplugin-dashboard'
 		], 'AdminController@dashboard');

-There is 12 different types of wordpress panels which you can supply as a Parent Name:
+There is 12 different types of WordPress panels which you can supply as a Parent Name:

 ```
 Dashboard: 'index.php'